 Exploring amitriptyline alternatives provides a counter-balance to what appears to be a rampant overuse of medications commonly prescribed for depression and other symptoms.

 Antidepressants like amitriptyline may have helped for a short time.
-However, using safer alternatives to amitriptyline or alternatives to Elavil can prevent a lifetime of being medicated.
+However, using safer alternatives to amitriptyline can prevent a lifetime of being medicated.

-The brand name for amitriptyline, Elavil, has been discontinued in the US.
-However, generic versions of the drug are still sold.
-This drug is known for its placing at or near the top spot for death by suicide.
-Nonetheless, the drug is now prescribed for pain, or as a “muscle relaxant,” and is considered safe for children as well as adults.
+The brand name for amitriptyline, Elavil, has been discontinued in the U.S. However, generic versions of the drug are still sold.
+This drug is probably best known for having ranked at or near the top spot for death by suicide.
+Nonetheless, the generic drug is now prescribed for pain, or as a “muscle relaxant,” or in a compound drug containing a benzodiazepine such as Limbitrol®.

 What Alternatives to Amitriptyline Are There?

 Each case presents unique circumstances, a scenario unto itself.
 Truly, there are many non-drug-based solutions that effectively relieve depression.
 These holistic solutions don’t create toxic reactions, suicidality, or addiction/dependence.
 Examples can include checking for deficiencies and correcting them, or correcting diet and other lifestyle factors that could contribute to a depressed state.
 Here are some examples of alternatives to amitriptyline that deserve consideration, followed by expanded descriptions further below.

 Test for nutritional deficiencies and correct with supplementation3,13.14,16

 Test for food allergies, mycotoxins, and other allergies20,27

 Lifestyle Interventions — Better Strategies for Effective Amitriptyline Alternatives